How to Can Rose Petal Jelly

 This post may contain affiliate links.

 I have been experimenting with new jams and jellies during the past year.
-I’ve always wanted to try making jelly from edible flowers, so this year I decided to try making jelly from rose petals.
+I’ve always wanted to try making jelly from edible flowers, so this year I decided to try making canning rose petal jelly from fresh rose petals.
+It’s now one of my favorite homemade jelly recipes!

 You can make jelly from any kind of rose petals as long as they have not been treated with any type of pesticides.
 If you are able to hike around in the countryside, that is the best place to find wild rose petals, and they have the most aromatic scent.